This recipe for Brussels Sprouts with Bacon and Hazelnuts is the perfect sort of side dish to serve with a special dinner or holiday meal.

 - 2 teaspoons balsamic vinegar

-- Cut brussels sprouts lengthwise in half or quarters depending on their size (if they are dime-size, leave them whole).
+- Cut the brussels sprouts lengthwise in half or quarters depending on their size (if they are small, leave them whole).

-- Place bacon in a large skillet and cook over medium heat until crispy.
-With a slotted spoon, transfer bacon to a paper towel and set aside.
-There should be about 2 Tablespoons of fat in the pan; pour off any excess.
+- Place the bacon in a large skillet and cook over medium heat until crispy.
+With a slotted spoon, transfer the bacon to a paper towel and set aside.
+There should be about 2 tablespoons of fat in the pan; pour off any excess and discard.

-- Just before serving, add butter to the skillet.
-Increase heat to medium-high and add drained sprouts.
+- Just before serving, add the butter to the skillet.
+Increase the heat to medium-high and add the drained sprouts.
 Cook, tossing and stirring, until heated through and beginning to brown.
-Stir in bacon and balsamic vinegar.
+Stir in the bacon and balsamic vinegar.
 Season to taste with kosher salt and freshly ground black pepper.
 Sprinkle on hazelnuts and serve warm.